 A standardized method to survey sea otters was developed by WERC scientists and put into use in 1982 in California.
 Survey procedures involve counting animals during the "spring survey" -- generally beginning in April and wrapping in June, depending on weather conditions.

 Two-person teams use binoculars and spotting scopes to count individuals from accessible stretches of coastline and from fixed-wing aircraft in the remaining areas.
-The counts made from shore are plotted on maps and then entered into a spatial database.
-The aerial counts are entered directly into a geographic information system-linked database in the aircraft.
+The aerial and shore counts are entered into a geographic information system (GIS) database.
 The survey records the total otter numbers, the number of dependent pups, and the number of independents (adults and subadults), observed.

-The surveys, conducted cooperatively by scientists of the U.S. Geological Survey, California Department of Fish and Wildlife, U.S. Fish and Wildlife Service and Monterey Bay Aquarium with the help of experienced volunteers, cover about 375 miles of California coast, from Half Moon Bay south to Santa Barbara.
+The surveys, conducted cooperatively by scientists of the U.S. Geological Survey, California Department of Fish and Wildlife, Monterey Bay Aquarium, U.S. Fish and Wildlife Service, and the U.S. Navy, and with the help of experienced volunteers, cover about 375 miles of California coast, from Half Moon Bay south to Santa Barbara.
 The information gathered will be used by federal and state wildlife agencies in making decisions about the management of this sea mammal.

 Spring survey results are used as an indicator of the population trend of California sea otters.
 No single year's survey result is indicative of a population change, however.
 Factors that can influence the count include viewing conditions, abundance and species composition of surface canopy kelp, observer experience, and distribution and movements of the animals.

-To reduce the influence of anomalously high or low counts during any particular year, three-year running averages -- commonly called a "population index" -- of the survey results are also used to assess whether the population is growing or declining.
+To reduce the influence of anomalously high or low counts during any particular year, three-year running averages -- commonly called a "population index" -- of the survey results have previously been used to assess whether the population is growing or declining.
+The USGS is now developing a new statistical model to provide more accurate estimates of the southern sea otter population.

 Browse the menu, click on the "Data and tools" tab, "News" tab, and "Related" tab to learn about sea otter biology and the annual California sea otter population survey.
 Click on the links below to explore other sea otter research projects conducted by WERC scientists and partners.